when you walk among the trees The secrets of their beauty lies within

 Monocotyledons: Are leaves which parallel leaf veins and flowers with three to six parts.
 Monocotyledon literally means ‘one embryonic leaf’ and refers to the single leaf that emerges from the soil.

 Dicotyledons: Are flowering plants with an embryo that bears two cotyledons (seed leaves).
-Dicotyledons constitute the larger of the two great divisions of flowering plants, and typically have broad, stalked leaves with netlike veins of four, five or more than six blooming parts.
+Dicotyledons constitute the larger of the two great divisions of flowering plants, and typically have broad, stalked leaves with net-like veins of four, five or six or more blooming parts.

 Trees are divided into two regions Western And Eastern